PrimaveraDeveloper/identity-server/impl/web-site-caching.md

 # Implementation - Web Site - Caching

-Identity Server has two main caching services in place:
+Identity Server has 3 main caching services in place:

 - `ICacheService` - a global distributed cache that uses REDIS (`IDistributedCache`).
 - `ISessionCacheService` - a distributed cache (stored in the database) that is scoped to the user session.
+- `ISessionOneTimeCacheService` - a distributed cache (stored in the database) that is scoped to the user session and whose items can only be read once.

 ## Global Cache